fbgabriana/brgykodego/README.md

 It is written in pure NodeJS without any frameworks on a MySQL database.

-A port to the MEAN stack is planned, but not in the works.
-This will allow the advantages of Express and MongoDB for a JS solution.

 * [View a working demo](http://brgykodego.herokuapp.com/){:target="_projectpage"}

 * [View the source](https://github.com/fbgabriana/brgykodego){:target="_projectsource"}